dkofiarmah/visualfda/README.md

 - [x] Setup or used configuration management
 - [x] Automated testing and deployments

+We set up the continuous integration and continuous deployment part using Travis and Heroku so when somebody commits something to the master branch, it automatically tested by Travis and if all tests passes it automatically deploys the version to heroku.
 ## DevOps

 - [x] Setup or used continuous monitoring